Acurus/chimney_temperature/README.md

 # Overview
-Arduino skectch for reading chimney temperature and sending it over MQTT.
+Arduino skectch for reading temperature with a K type Thremocouple and sending it over MQTT.

 create an arduino_secrets.h file with the following content: